 With the replacement of your actual home comes the repair or replacement of your personal belongings.
 Anything that was damaged or destroyed due to the fire will be repaired or replaced under the personal property section of your policy.
 Receipts will need to be kept and submitted as part of the claim.
 Cleaning or repairing items that incurred smoke damage but can be restored to its former state will also be covered under the policy.

 In short, any cost you must incur as a result of the loss should be covered under your policy.
-It’s always best to speak with your agent or broker directly to fully understand your policy and its coverages before a loss is incurred.
-It is also important to choose coverage options wisely; replacement cost coverage or actual cash value coverage are very different and can result in two very different experiences in the event of a claim.
+It’s always best to speak with your insurance agent or broker directly to fully understand your policy and its coverages before a loss is incurred.
+Otherwise, you may not be adequately covered.
+It is also important to choose coverage options wisely; replacement cost coverage or actual cash value coverage are very different and can result in two very different experiences in the event of an insurance claim.
 To ensure your home is protected correctly, check out the Douglas Residential Cost Guide today to calculate your home’s replacement cost.